dsd-hamsa/powertrack-sdk/README.md

    ```

 2. **Browser Fetch Parsing** (recommended):
-    - The SDK includes a placeholder `mostRecentFetch.js` file
+    - The SDK includes a placeholder `mostRecentFetch.js` file (if cloning the repo.
+If installing from pip, create a new file in your project directory or copy from the package contents)
     - Copy a fetch request from Chrome DevTools (see placeholder for instructions)
     - Replace the content in the SDK's `mostRecentFetch.js` file
     - The SDK will automatically find and parse authentication data